fluid-project/handbook.floeproject.org/src/documents/GraphicsAndMultimedia.md

 * Provide captions in plain text as a transcript, or use the `<track>` element to add synchronized captions to audio and video.
 * Multiple `<track>` elements can be used to provide alternate audio tracks in different languages or to provide audio descriptions.
 Note that some platforms may not support `<track>` elements.

+## Poet Image Description Tool

+The Poet Image Description Tool is a web-based tool for creating and providing guidelines to writing image descriptions for images in existing DAISY and EPUB books.
+This tool has resources to help content authors create image descriptions following an extended NCAM guideline.
+There is also a math editor which transcribes math into readable format,

+See: Poet Image Description Tool at <a href="http://diagramcenter.org/development/poet.html" rel="nofollow" target="_blank" class="link-external">http://diagramcenter.org/development/poet.html</a>.

 ## Further reading ##

 * <a rel="nofollow" target="_blank" class="link-external" href="http://chimera.labs.oreilly.com/books/1234000000770/ch03.html"> "`<audio>`/`<video>` for Publishers" O'Reilly Media, Inc</a>